keethu-ram/Movie-Analysis/README.md

   The resulting DataFrame is saved as a CSV file named "edited_movie_database.csv" when MovieAnalysis.py is run.

 2) ACQUIRING THE LIST:
-  UserList.py is run with the URL of the Letterboxd list to be analyzed.
+  acquireList.py is run with the URL of the Letterboxd list to be analyzed.
 A webscraper is used to create a list of all titles of all movies.
 Then, each movie is searched for in edited_movie_database.csv.
-If it is not found, the information is found with a webscraper and the TMDB (The Movie Database) API.
+If it is not found, the information is found witha webscraper and the TMDB (The Movie Database) API.
   The resulting information for all titles in the list is put into a DataFrame, and then saved as a CSV file named "Search.csv".

 3) ANALYSIS:
   In analysis.py, the "Search.csv" file is analyzed to provide mean budget, revenue, duration, and rating.
 Additionally, matlib plots are made for top genres, actors, and directors.
 A word cloud is made for keywords.
 This is saved as png file.